Governor: 'This is huge for small town Missouri'

 "They've got a reputation of hopefully doing some good things here and developing this site," Parson said.
 "Right now this is the private sector and it's just good to go out there and see them working and seeing this develop.
 We are anxious to see how the whole package comes together.
 This is huge for small town Missouri."

-Parson also said from the agricultural side it is good to see a piece of land that was totally useless to a certain degree be turned back into something from which can be developed and prosperous instead of just being let go.
+Parson also said from the agricultural side it is good to see a piece of land which was totally useless to a certain degree be turned back into something which can be developed and prosperous instead of just being let go.

 "Plus you are cleaning out a bad situation," Parson said.
 "The good thing is the government isn't doing it, someone else is."